-- 1. Step changes should relate directly to: - new or changed obligations levied on Seqwater by government, and/or - new prudent and efficient operating expenditure. - 2.
-The expenditure associated with Step changes needs to be material relative to the total operating expenditure proposed over the regulatory period. - 3.
-The expenditure assoicated with Step changes must be prudent and efficient.
+- 1. Step changes should relate directly to: - o New or changed obligations levied on Seqwater by government, and/or - o New prudent and efficient operating expenditure. - 2.
+The expenditure associated with step changes needs to be material relative to the total operating expenditure proposed over the regulatory period. - 3.
+The expenditure assoicated with step changes must be prudent and efficient.

 Steps are not intended to include expenditures that are relatively immaterial.
 Immaterial changes in expenditure are ideally accounted for thorough the application of escalation factors to the base year as it is extrapolated forward over the regulatory period or alternatively are expected to be offset over the regulatory period by unanticipated efficiencies.
-Immaterial steps can be either + or - (representing costs or savings) and KPMG's expectation is that they should balance out over the period.
+Immaterial steps can be either positive or negative (representing costs or savings) and KPMG's expectation is that they should balance out over the period.

-We acknowledge that there is very little value in applying regulatory rigour to such expenditures and we also acknowledge that the base trend and step approach is intended to be a more simple cost effective forecasting approach relative to zero based bottoms up forecasts.
+We acknowledge that there is very little value in applying regulatory rigour to such expenditures and we also acknowledge that the base trend and step approach is intended to be a simpler, cost effective forecasting approach relative to zero based bottom-up forecasts.
 The consideration of micro movements in expenditure over each year of the regulatory period is not consistent with the application of a base trend and step approach.

-We have based our threshold for materiality on a 0.2% of the NPV of total step related expenditure relative to the NPV of total operating expenditure over the regulatory period.
-KPMG set its threshold in reference to Seqwater's proposed productivity hurdle, but also note that this hurdle is relatively conservative compared to the efficiency targets set in other jurisdictions (see section 6.8).
+We have based our threshold for materiality on 0.2 per cent of the NPV of total step related expenditure relative to the NPV of total operating expenditure over the regulatory period.
+KPMG set its threshold in reference to Seqwater's proposed productivity hurdle, but also notes that this hurdle is relatively conservative compared to the efficiency targets set in other jurisdictions (see Section 8.11).

-8.6.2 Segwater's proposed steps
+8.10.2 Seqwater's proposed steps

-Seqwater's proposed steps are outlined in Table 83.
-Seqwater is proposing 14 separate steps that range in magnitude of cost from approximately \$1 million per annum to \$50, 000 per annum.
+Seqwater's proposed steps are outlined in Table 112.
+Seqwater is proposing 14 separate steps that range in magnitude of cost from approximately \$1million per annum to \$50, 000 per annum.
 The steps are associated with a broad range of activities.

-Table 83: Segwater's proposed steps \$ million
+Table 112.
+Seqwater's proposed steps \$ million